timlanwong/NYCTaxiRides/README.md

 -Submission to Kaggle

 The code is all in python.
+There are a total of 4 notebooks, plus some extras notebooks that highlight my work and thought process that goes into my final prediction model.